Community theatre: Canada

 Canada has an extensive network of amateur theatre groups known as community players, and many belong to provincial associations, as in Ontario, where many companies are members of the Association of Canadian Theatres (ACT-CO).

 The alternative theatre movement, which had a nationalist focus when it emerged in Canada in the late 1960s and early 1970s, produced a number of professional companies that focused on local communities and histories.
 Theatre Passe Muraille sent ensemble casts into rural communities to record local stories, songs, accents, and lifestyle.
 Their employment of collective creation served as an inspiration and spread across Canada.
 Passe Muraille facilitated the first production of Codco, which employed personal experiences of Newfoundland culture in their shows.

 The 1980s witnessed an unprecedented rise in “Popular Theatre” companies, such as Headlines Theatre (Vancouver), Company of Sirens (Toronto), and the Popular Theatre Alliance of Manitoba (Winnipeg), which utilized political theatre practices such agitprop, guerilla theatre, Brecht’s epic theatre techniques, and Augusto Boal’s Theatre of the Oppressed to take theatre to the people and create productions by and for specific communities.

-Second generation companies, such as Mixed Theatre Company (Toronto), and Stage Left Productions in Canmore, Alberta, continue this practice in the present day.
-Drawing on Brechtian and Forum Theatre techniques, and “making the invisible visible,” Stage Left has a long history as a grassroots group of “diverse artists and non-artists/catalysts of change who create pathways to systemic equity – in and through the arts,” and their activities “promote equity & diversity, provide support services for still-excluded artists and community groups, and produce radical forms of Political Art."
+Second-generation theatre companies, such as Mixed Theatre Company in Toronto and Stage Left Productions in Canmore, Alberta, continue this practice today.
+Stage Left uses Brechtian and Forum Theatre techniques to address social and political issues through theatre.
+The company also works to promote equality and diversity, support artists and community groups, and create theatre that raises awareness about political and social issue.